dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

 The ID-LOC mapping system is a database that provides mappings of Identity to Location for ID-LOC data-plane nodes to use.
-Usually, ID-LOC architectures use an ID-LOC control-plane protocol to make available at the data-plane nodes the ID-LOC mappings that they need to operate.
-Examples of such ID-LOC control-plane protocols are LISP-CP and ILAMP, which are discussed later in this section.
+Usually, ID-LOC architectures use an ID-LOC control plane protocol to make available at the data-plane nodes the ID-LOC mappings that they need to operate.
+Examples of such ID-LOC control plane protocols are LISP-CP and ILAMP, which are discussed later in this section.

 When integrating ID-LOC architecture into the 5G framework there are several aspects